rageix/react-course-old/README.md

-# Frontend Template
+# React Course

 ## Introduction

-This repo is meant to be my ideal starter template when creating a new web application.
+This repo is meant as a good starting point template for a TypeScript and React Project.
+This contains examples from a React course (hense the name) I am working on.

 This template includes: